tristantudorof/Emissions_Dashboard_SQL_Project/README.md

-# SQL Emissions Dashboard
+# SQL United States Emissions Dashboard

-SQL End-to-End Data Project In Databricks
+SQL End-to-End Data Project In Databricks.

+This project analyzes emissions data using SQL to uncover trends and insights across different states and counties.
+The results are organized to support a dashboard that helps visualize total emissions and identify key areas for environmental focus.

 # Finished United States Emissions Dashboard